CalvinHartwell/canonical-kubernetes-f5-big-ip/README.md

 **__Note: as the --pool-member-type is set to nodeport, we need to set type 'nodeport' to each of the services we create on Kubernetes in order for these to be picked up.
 More information on this can be found here: [http://clouddocs.f5.com/containers/v2/kubernetes/kctlr-modes.html](http://clouddocs.f5.com/containers/v2/kubernetes/kctlr-modes.html).__**

-## Utilising the F5 Big-IP Load Balancer using Kubernetes
+## Utilising the F5 Big-IP Load Balancer with Kubernetes

 Included inside this repository is an example workload which will create objects on the load-balancer.
 This can be found inside the yaml file called cdk-f5-ingress-example.yaml: